 A systematic review of the nine gold-bearing boulder fields at Rajapalot was conducted in summer 2017, from which 160 gold mineralized boulders were identified within a 12 square kilometre area.
-The potential bedrock source of only three of the nine boulder fields have been located by drilling, with the remaining six boulder trains now planned for follow up exploration in the forthcoming winter drill program (December 2017 to April, 2018).
+The potential bedrock source of only three of the nine boulder fields have been located by drilling, with the remaining six boulder trains partly tested in the 2018 winter drill program.

 A total of 160 boulders and outcrops with >0.1 g/t gold have been discovered within a 4 kilometre by 3 kilometre area at Rajapalot.
-Gold grades range from 0.1 g/t gold to 3,870 g/t gold, with an average of 74.9 g/t gold and median of 0.71 g/t gold.
+Gold grades range from 0.1 g/t gold to 3,870 g/t gold, with an average of 74.9 g/t gold and median of

+0.71 g/t gold.
 Samples from boulders are grab samples, which are selective by nature and are unlikely to represent average grades on the property.